NCERT Book Solutions For Class 9 History Chapter 4 – Free PDF Download

 (c) Agricultural Expansion

 As the population rose, so did the demand for food.
 Forestlands were cleared in order to make way for new agricultural tracts.
-The colonial authorities believed that they can produce more food if they clear the forests.
+The colonial authorities believed that they could produce more food if they clear the forests.
 In addition, forests were considered unproductive, to begin with, so they had little qualms in cutting them down in huge numbers.
 Agricultural land rose by 6.7 million hectares between 1880 and 1920.
 It can be safely said that agricultural expansions contributed the most towards deforestation.

 (d) Commercial Farming of Trees